Lambpato/weather-report/README.md

 # ajax-project

-A dynamic HTML, CSS, and JavaScript solo project which allows users to view the weather as well as additional forcast and allows users to add or delete a location.
+A dynamic HTML, CSS, and JavaScript solo project which allows users to view the weather as well as additional forecast and allows users to add or delete a location.